Cartoon character exhausted at a cluttered office desk with a glowing exit door - illustration for I hate my job guide

 / 02The real cost of staying ("I hate my job so much")

 Conventional advice skips this part because it's uncomfortable.
 But you can't make a decision without the number.
+Even when the actual problem is company culture rather than the work, the cost of staying is what turns an abstract feeling into a real decision.
 Here's what one more year in a job you hate actually costs.

-That last one is the one Calm and the wellness blogs talk around.
+That last one from the stats grid is the one Calm and the wellness blogs talk around.
 "I hate my job so much it gives me anxiety" is searched about 450 times a month.
 It isn't just an emotion.
 It's measurable cortisol.
 Measurable sleep debt.
 Measurable cardiovascular load.
 The body keeps score.

 When "my job is killing me" stops being a metaphor

 When people say "my job is killing me," most of them mean it literally.
-They just don't realize they're describing a medical condition.
+They just don't realize they're describing a real physical and mental health condition.
 Stop treating it as a vibe and start treating it as a symptom if you have any of these for 3+ weeks:

 This is not burnout you push through.
 Talk to a doctor before you talk to a recruiter.
 If money makes seeing a doctor impossible, your employer's EAP (Employee Assistance Program) usually covers 3-6 free therapy sessions.
 Most people don't know it exists.
 Use it.